V01dDweller/dotfiles/README.md

 Mintty Color Schemes - Windows
 ------------------------------
 Combined with a collection of Windows shortcuts and a folder in the Windows PATH, one can quickly summon a Mintty session with a custom color scheme.

 Mintty Color Schemes - bash
 ---------------------------
 Mintty and WSLtty will respond to escape sequences to change colors on the fly, source `.bash_mintty_colors` to get bash aliases, e.g. blue, green, red, etc..

 Bash
 ----
 My git-aware bash prompt, aliases, etc. for different environments.
+The git-aware promts were generated using the vim promptline plugin.
+When airline themes in Vim the the bash promptline coloe scheme can be changed to match.

 Tmux
 ----
 A low-key color scheme (with due credit to [Hermann Vocke](http://www.hamvocke.com/blog/a-guide-to-customizing-your-tmux-conf)) that is much easier on the eyes than the default CRT green.
 Also some